fbpx

 Are you entitled to any stamp duty concessions?

 Now for some good news!
 Before you have to hand over tens of thousands of dollars in tax, you might be eligible for a stamp duty concession.
-The Queensland government offers a $0 fee for stamp duty if you are a first-home buyer and the house buying a house under $500,000, or vacant land under $250,000.
+The Queensland government offers a $0 fee for stamp duty if you are a first-home buyer and you are buying a house under $500,000, or vacant land under $250,000.
 You can find out more about stamp duty concessions on the Queensland government website.
 We recommend always checking to see if you qualify for a stamp duty concession.

 The issues with stamp duty